BlendingJake/JTools-Py/README.md

      * Support for keyword arguments:`$index("value", fallback=12)`
      * Whitespace is allowed in a lot more places in a query now, which is very helpful in a language like Python which has multi-line strings.
+   * Performance increase for cases were a `Query` field doesn't have any specials.
+A faster parsing method can be used for about a 40x performance increase in creating the `Query` object.
+Note, this just speeds up `Query` creation and not the speed of `.single()`, `.many()`, etc.
    * Added functionality so that `Filter` values can be queries.
      * Using JSON: `{ field: <field>, operator: <op>, value: { query: <value query> } }`
      * Using `Key`: `Key(<field>).<op>(Key(<value_query>))`
      * For example: `Key("tag.tag1").gt(Key("tag.tag2"))`
+   * Two new filters: `containsAll` and `!containsAll` that all membership checking for multiple items at once.
    * Many new specials
      * `$key_of_min_value` - Gets the key of the min value in an dict/map/object
      * `$key_of_max_value` - Gets the key of the max value in an dict/map/object